 The results, as reported by PR Newswire, are striking: a 112% conversion boost amongst shoppers who interacted with the AR tool compared to those who did not – and, crucially, a 22x return on the company’s investment in immersive technology.

 Even before the pandemic, Google found that 66% of people were interested in using AR for help when shopping, and 60% wanted to be able to visualize where and how a product could fit into their lives.
-Simply put, product visualisation is a consumer pain point that AR can solve.
+Simply put, product visualization is a consumer pain point that AR can solve.

 AR’s potency in this area boils down to three Cs:

 It’s notable that the brands enjoying the greatest success with AR have adopted the maxim of ‘placing it directly in the consumer’s path’, integrating it as seamlessly as possible in the consumer purchasing experience while making it as readily available as possible.
 That outlook might sound counterintuitive, in the context of the purchase funnel, but actually attests to the power of AR as a sales tool, and the consumer appetite for such functionality.

-Of course, ecommerce conversions rates are only one piece of the puzzle when it comes to determining the economics of 3D and AR.
+Of course, ecommerce conversion rates are only one piece of the puzzle when it comes to determining the economics of 3D and AR.
 As with any tech investment, there are costs involved – but they needn’t be crippling, and they have to be considered in the context of the ROI they offer.